 When it comes to summertime foodie favorites, the only disadvantage is that they tend to only come around in, well, summer.

-So I’m always thrilled when I find a summer classic that 1) can be baked in the oven (so no need for fair-weather grilling) and 2) is also family-friendly enough to make for a big party or a weeknight dinner.
+So it’s always something to celebrate when you find a recipe that 1) can be baked in the oven (so no need to depend on fair-weather grilling) and 2) is also family-friendly enough to make for a big party or a weeknight dinner.

 Do you have to marinade the chicken?